LibreELEC

 LibreELEC (short for Libre Embedded Linux Entertainment Center) is an up-to-date non-profit and fully open-source fork of the (now discontinued) OpenELEC as an up-to-date Just enough operating system.
-It acts as a Linux-based all-in-one Home theater PC (HTPC) distribution for the Kodi media player software appliance and entertainment system.
+It acts as a Linux-based all-in-one Home theater PC (HTPC) distribution for the Kodi media center application software appliance and entertainment system.

 The initial fork of OpenELEC was first announced in March 2016 as a split from the OpenELEC team after "creative differences", taking most of its active developers at the time to join the new LibreELEC project.

 This is a conservative fork of the OpenELEC project with a stronger focus on pre-release testing and post-release change management for a more stable setup and environment.

 History

-Because of the end of Python 2 support in 2020, LibreElec version 10 with Kodi 19 switches to Python 3.
+Because of the end of Python 2 support in 2020, LibreELEC version 10 with Kodi 19 switches to Python 3.
 Therefore, addons created for prior versions with python 2 need to be updated by developers for Kodi 19 because Python code is not backward compatible.